All Episodes

 Don't fall for this.

-The new health care law wasn't supposed to undercut employer plans that have provided most people in the country with coverage for generations.
+Also from the AP, Ricardo Alonzo Zaldivar, the new health care law wasn't supposed to undercut employer plans that have provided most people in the country with coverage for generations.

-Now I'm wondering I I'm fully convinced the AP is trying to irritate me.
+Now, I'm fully convinced the AP is trying to irritate me.

-I think they've got probably a picture of me somewhere in their editor's room, and they have a let's do a story that tweaks Limbaugh every day.
+I think they've got probably a picture of me somewhere in their editor's room, and they have a, let's do a story that tweaks Limbaugh every day.

 And one of the stories is unexpected job news.